jonathanbcsouza/responsive-web-design-exercises/README.md

 **Solution:** https://codepen.io/jonathanbcsouza/full/xNpQwQ

 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.

-You can use HTML, JavaScript, and CSS to complete this project.
-Plain CSS is recommended because that is what the lessons have covered so far and you should get some practice with plain CSS.
-You can use Bootstrap or SASS if you choose.
-Additional technologies (just for example jQuery, React, Angular, or Vue) are not recommended for this project, and using them is at your own risk.
-Other projects will give you a chance to work with different technology stacks like React.
-We will accept and try to fix all issue reports that use the suggested technology stack for this project.
-Happy coding!

 - **User Story #1:** My tribute page should have an element with a corresponding id="main", which contains all other elements.
 - **User Story #2:** I should see an element with a corresponding id="title", which contains a string (i.e. text) that describes the subject of the tribute page (e.g. "Dr. Norman Borlaug").